 The peripheral nervous system is defined as the nerves outside the spinal canal.
 When nerves are injured, cut, or pinched, the brain interprets that as pain.
 Carpal tunnel is one example of a pinching of a peripheral nerve.
 Neuromas are the result of injury to a peripheral nerve.
 The nerve tries to heal, but instead develops disorganized nerve and scar tissue.
 For amputees, the loss of the limb creates many cut or damaged nerves in the amputated stump.
 Like a live electrical wire, the neuromas that form can cause severe pain in some patients.
 In amputees, the loss of connectedness of the end of the nerve can also cause unpleasant phantom limb pain.

 A procedure called Targeted Muscle Reinnervation, or TMR, gives the injured nerve somewhere to go and something to do.
 TMR involves rerouting severed or injured nerves to new muscle targets using microsurgical techniques to provide the nerve endings with a new muscle to innervate.
 The new muscle target encourages the nerve to regenerate in an organized fashion, with improvements in both neuroma pain and phantom limb pain.

 In addition to treating nerves in amputated limbs, Dr. Spiess employs Targeted Muscle Reinnervation (TMR) when treating a number of other conditions, including:

 1/20 people will experience chronic groin pain after the treatment of an inguinal hernia.
-Dr. Spiess performs neuroma excision and targeted muscle reinnervation procedure to treat chronic localized pain after inguinal hernia repair.
+Dr. Spiess performs neuroma excision to treat chronic localized pain after inguinal hernia repair.
 In the office, Dr. Spiess will often inject local anesthesia to numb the area as a test to see if you are a good candidate for surgery.